Ellenzweig Project Achieves WELL Gold Certification

 Ellenzweig at SCUP-52

-This year at SCUP-52, the Society for College and University Planning’s Annual Conference, which was held in Washington D.C., Ellenzweig presented a concurrent session entitled “Campus Energy Master Planning: A Roadmap to Carbon-Neutral Institutions.”
+At SCUP-52, the Society for College and University Planning’s Annual Conference, held in Washington D.C., Ellenzweig presented a concurrent session entitled “Campus Energy Master Planning: A Roadmap to Carbon-Neutral Institutions.”
 Session presenters were Shirine Boulos Anderson, Principal with Ellenzweig; Chad Wisler, Principal with Vanderweil Engineers; and James G. Anderson, Philip S. Weld Professor of Atmospheric Chemistry at Harvard University.

 Ellenzweig Principals Bill Holt and Dominick Roveto and Associate Principal Catherine Hunt also participated in the conference, and the firm was one of 50 exhibiting in the SCUP Commons.